MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Background and Related Work

-RGE requires only two forward passes through the model to compute a single gradient estimate.
-As a result, there is no need to implement automatic differentiation to perform backpropagation.
-The choice of $q$ balances the variance of the ZO gradient estimate and the computational cost.
-According to \cite{zhang2024revisiting}, the variance of the RGE is approximately $O(d/q)$.
+where $\bm{z}_i \sim \mathcal{N}(0, \bm{I}{d})$, $q$ is the query number, and $\epsilon$ is the perturbation scale.
+The choice of $q$ balances the variance of the ZO gradient estimate and the computational cost, and the variance of the RGE is approximately $O(d/q)$ \cite{zhang2024revisiting}.